 I found a burden on my heart for you, God’s Grieving Daughters.
 Women who have come to dread this time of year completely.
 Women who don’t feel like there is much to “celebrate” this weekend.
+I thought about you because, since I became a “Grieving Daughter” myself, I have realized how forgotten we are during Mother’s Day.
 So I wanted to write you a letter to tell you that you are not forgotten, and to assure you that there is indeed hope on the other side of your pain.
 I want to be very clear, this letter is not only intended for women who have lost a mother to death.
 I am also writing to women who have had to live with the pain of barrenness, women whose mothers are alive, but they are estranged from them, women who have buried children, or lost them to the judicial system in the form of incarceration, and women who are raising their children to the best of their ability,

 In order for you to see God complete what He began in you, you must exercise the courage to keep … More

 How many times have you desperately turned some thing or someone over to God, only to go back and try … More

 I am entering 2018 joyfully sober.
 Today, as I thought about the coming year, the word SOBER kept ringing in my … More

 Regret is looking for you.
 It wants to suck the life out of your hopes, goals, and dreams for 2018.
 It wants to remind you of all of the things you set out to do this time last year, but you did not accomplish in 2017.
 It wants to prove to you that you are not enough, and it wants to convince you that there is no use in even trying because you will end up with the same results.

 I don’t know about you, but sometimes I can be a little abrupt and disorganized.
 Don’t get me wrong, I have the capacity to be extremely organized and strategic, but it’s definitely in doses.
 The thing is, I am just not naturally “wired” that way.
-If I want to be well-organized, I have to really put in the effort because my organization and meticulous skills come and go in phases.
-Since this is something that I am actively working on, I was truly enlightened and inspired by Jesus’ attention to detail in today’s passage, found in Matthew 21: 1-11.
+If I want to be well-organized, I have to really put in the effort My organization and meticulous skills come and go in phases.
+Since this is something that I am actively working on I was truly enlightened and inspired by Jesus’ attention to detail in today’s passage, found in Matthew 21: 1-11.